 My color inspiration comes from the shades of sea glass.
 I have always loved sea glass, pretty aquas, teals, greens and blues.
 I find these color very serine and relaxing, so it is fitting I would surround myself with them on my sleeping porch.
 Below is my inspiration board for where I would like to see my Southern Style Sleeping Porch project ending up.
 It is rather funny to think when I was interior design student, (OMG 20 years ago) that we used to cut fabric swatches and pictures from magazines to glue them on to an inspiration board.
 Now with modern technology I can digitally create a fabulous inspiration board.

 I also plan to install several outdoor curtain panels.
-A set of thick light blocking white linen panels for the day time heat, artfully tied back with a thick rope, and 1 set of sheer panel to obscure the view and blow gently in the breeze.
+A set of thick light blocking white linen panels for the day time heat, artfully tied back with a thick rope.
+I also would like a set of sheer panel to obscure the view and blow gently in the breeze.
 I am thinking of utilizing iron plumbing pipe for drapery rods to add a rustic feel, and not mention hold up against the elements.

-As far as the accessories I am aiming for a rustic beachy vibe, maybe driftwood, glass buoy’s, possible a bench that could be pulled over as a ottoman or a rustic sideboard style table.
+As far as the accessories I am aiming for a rustic beach vibe, maybe driftwood, glass buoy’s, possible a bench that could be pulled over as an ottoman or a rustic sideboard style table.
 Not sure what all that looks like just yet but we will get there.

 THE HISTORY OF HAINT BLUE CEILINGS